ujjwaldev-codes/100-days-of-code-python/README.md

 - [X] Day 22 - The Pong Game
 - [X] Day 23 - The Turtle Crossing Game
 - [X] Day 24 - The Mail Merger
 - [X] Day 25 - The States Of America Quiz
+- [X] Day 26 - The NATO Phonetic Alphabet
 (→ I'll check these off as I go!
 Feel free to fork or ⭐ if you're following along)

 ## About the Course